Critical Copyright, and more

 That statute is obsolete quite!”

-Lewis Carroll, The Hunting of the Snark (Fit 6)
+Lewis Carroll, The Hunting of the Snark (Fit the Sixth)

 The Barrister’s Dream of the Snark in Court